twilio/twilio-voice-react-native/docs/bare-rn-support-guide.md

-# Using the 2.x Twilio Voice React Native SDK with framework-less (bare) React Native applications
+# Using the Twilio Voice React Native SDK (v2.x) with Bare React Native Applications

-The Twilio Voice React Native SDK out-of-the-box supports only Expo applications as of version `2.0.0-preview.1`.
-In order to use the Twilio Voice React Native SDK in framework-less (bare) React Native applications, our team has written this guide to help users who wish to fork this repo and modify their fork for usage in a bare RN app.
+As of version `2.0.0-preview.1`, the Twilio Voice React Native SDK officially supports **Expo** applications out of the box.
+If you're building a **framework-less (bare) React Native** application, some additional steps are required.

+This guide walks through the changes needed to fork the SDK and adapt it for use in a bare React Native application on **both iOS and Android**.

-# Common Changes for supporting both iOS and Android
+## Common Changes (iOS and Android)

-- Modify `src/common.ts`:

-  1. Remove this import:
+### Update `src/common.ts`

+1. **Remove Expo dependency import**

+  Delete the following line:

   ```typescript
   import { requireNativeModule } from 'expo-modules-core';
   ```

-  2. Remove the existing exports:
+2. **Remove the existing exports**

+  Remove this code block:

   ```typescript
   export const NativeModule: TwilioVoiceReactNativeType =
     Platform.OS === 'android'